preactjs/prefresh/.changeset/shaggy-apples-roll.md

 '@prefresh/vite': patch
 ---

-Ensures plugin does not run alongside Vitest.
-Plugin will be limited to only running in development mode.
+Ensures plugin does not run alongside Vitest, fixing an issue that may occur when using mocks/fakes.